Adoption Policies & Procedures

 $50 Discount for second dog

-We allow a 7 day trial period for adoptions.
-The adoption fee will be paid up front and if the adopter decides to cancel their contract then half the fee will be refunded.
+We allow a 1 week trial period for adoptions to ensure the dog is a perfect fit for your family.
+The adoption fee will be paid up front and if the adopter decides to cancel their contract their fee will be refunded.

 Foster To Adopt, ( Dogs in Boarding ) : Fostering to adopt is a great way to see if a dog is right for you before committing to adoption.
 If you wish to adopt a certain dog that is in need of a foster home or are wanting to take home a dog to see how it goes, you can Foster to Adopt.